evinbsc/evinbsc/README.md

 My name is Evin, and I'm a student at the University of Virginia, majoring in Computer Science in the School of Engineering & Applied Science.

-In my free time, I enjoy couponing, advocating for underrepresented communities, traveling🌎, trying new foods🍽️, and spending time at the beach with my two dogs, Max, a Husky and German Shepherd mix, and Duke, a Belgian Malinois🏖️🐕.
+In my free time, I enjoy playing sports(pickleball, soccer, basketball), kayaking, couponing, traveling🌎, trying new foods🍽️, and spending time at the beach with my two dogs, Max, a Husky and German Shepherd mix, and Bluey, a Husky mix🏖️🐕.

 I am interested in internship opportunities, fellowships, and collaborative projects.